mjjstockman/setlistsharer/README.md

 The name of the Venue and the City.

 ## Gigs
 Once Venues have been entered the Gig Date and Venue can be added.
-The Image selection will be left blank and the Image Status will be automatically set to "No Image"
+The Image selection will be left blank and the Image Status will be automatically set to "No Image".
+When a user submits an image the status changes to 1.

 ## Songs
 The name of the bands song should then be entered.

 ## Releases
 The titles of the bands releases (this could be the name of a Single, EP, Album, Demo etc).
 A song can appear on multiple releases and are selected whilst entering releases.

+# Once Deployed
+Once the site is in use the admin can change the status of submitted Setlists or Photos.
+When they are set to "Published" they will be included in the site.

 # Credits